-Each year during the holiday season the Desert Botanical Garden lines the paths of its extraordinary landscape with thousands of luminarias.
+Each year during the holiday season the Desert Botanical Garden lines the paths of its extraordinary landscape with thousands of luminarias, special Christmastime lanterns.
 You can get a bite to eat at the Patio Cafe and get a glass, bottle, or flight of wine.
 And there will be live entertainment every night as a soundtrack for this one-of-a-kind experience.
 This is a ticketed event, and it is smart to book in advance.
-Go any night from Nov.
-24 to Dec.
-30, 2017, from 5:30 to 9:30 p.m.

-Historic Downtown Glendale comes to life each holiday season with about 1.5 million multi-colored twinkling holiday lights throughout a 12-block area that includes the Old Towne and Catlin Court districts.
-You can walk or drive around the area without digging for your wallet.
-The mayor of Glendale will throw the switch on the lights at 6 p.m. on Nov.
-24, 2017, and they will shine brightly every night from 5 to 11 p.m. until Jan.
-6, 2018.
+Historic Downtown Glendale comes to life each holiday season with about 1.6 million multi-colored twinkling holiday lights throughout a 12-block area that includes the Old Towne and Catlin Court districts.
+You can walk or drive around the area without digging for your wallet, as it's free for all visitors.